 When you use semantic versioning, the part of the version number that is incremented communicates the significance of the change.
 Additional information about semantic versioning is available on the web.

 The version number, in the format NN-NN-NN, defines the major version (first two digits), minor version (middle digits), and patch version (last digits), for example, 03-01-15.

 - Major versions include significant features that might cause compatibility issues with earlier releases.

 - Minor versions include enhancements or incremental updates.

 - Patch versions include small changes such as bug fixes.

 Rulesets include all versions of each rule.
 Skimming reduces the number of rules by collecting the highest version of rules in the ruleset and copying them to a new major or minor version of that ruleset, with patch version 01.
-For more information about skimming, see Skim to create a higher version.
+For more information about skimming, see Rule skimming for higher ruleset versions.

 Best practices for development

 Follow these best practices for version control in development: